...

 10. Video Marketing

-Video Marketing had risen to the top of all strategies in 2017, and there’s no wonder why with these statistics.
-Using a video on a landing page is capable of increasing conversion rates by over 80%, and the mere mention of the word “video” in your email subject line increases open rates by 19%.
-With 90% of customers also saying videos have helped them make purchasing decisions.
+Video marketing rose to the forefront of digital strategies in 2017, and it’s no surprise why when you look at the statistics.
+Including a video on a landing page can increase conversion rates by over 80%, while the mere mention of the word “video” in an email subject line boosts open rates by 19%.
+Additionally, 90% of customers report that videos have helped them make purchasing decisions.

-According to Daniel Finn, Owner of Daniel Finn Builder, “retargeting our website visitors on social media has led to a 47% increase in visitor value city-wide.
-By having the Loveridge Digital team handling all my marketing efforts from creation to implementation, they have really transformed my business”
+“Retargeting our website visitors on social media has led to a 47% increase in visitor value city-wide.
+By having the Loveridge Digital team handle all my marketing efforts—from creation to implementation—they have truly transformed my business.”

-The granularity of video analytics on platforms like Facebook is one reason why, in 2018, 93% of Loveridge Digital customers reported getting a new customer on social media thanks to the video we created for them.
+The granularity of video analytics on platforms like Facebook is another reason video marketing stands out.
+In 2018, 93% of Loveridge Digital customers reported gaining new customers on social media as a direct result of the videos we created for them.

-Today, video is a holistic business approach, meaning video content should be produced by all teams in a conversational, actionable, and measurable way.
-Consumers like video because it’s easy to digest, entertaining and engaging, and marketers like it because it can give a potentially huge return on investment (ROI) through many channels.
+Today, video has evolved into a holistic business approach.
+Video content should be produced by all teams within a company in a way that is conversational, actionable, and measurable.
+Consumers enjoy videos because they are easy to digest, engaging, and entertaining.
+Marketers value video for its ability to deliver a substantial return on investment (ROI) across multiple channels.

 Strategy